SEMICeu/documentation/artefact_generation.md

 The artefact generation phase consists of parallell executions targetting one artefact.

+The toolchain provides a number of artefact generators.
+Below for each artefact generator a short description is provided.

+During editing a data specifications editors should not be concerned with the internal details of the artefact generators.
+However experienced editors may start reflecting on whether the produced artefacts satisfy the consumers' expectations or needs.
+At that moment editors become developers, namely evaluating and desiging the expected outcome of the artefacts.
+The provided documentation targets the knowledge required for performing editorial activities.
+Design considerations for developers are beyond scope.

 ### HTML artefact generator

 The HTML artefact generator makes a HTML file by rendering an template with the internal representation.